USC-InfoLab/w4h-icde-demo/README.md

 - **[pyGarminAPI](https://github.com/USC-InfoLab/pyGarminAPI)**: A Python library to interact with the Garmin API.
 - **Analytics Dashboard**: Dashboard demonstrating the W4H capabilities

+See also the [W4H Toolkit for Acquisition, Storage, Analysis and Visualization of Data from Wearable Devices](https://youtu.be/67a8kuMjSAU) video demonstration.

 ## How to Run the Demo

 You can run the demo in 3 different ways: